-No. Revenue Receipt Capital Receipt 1 iii nas snort-term effect.
+No. Revenue Receipt Capital Receipt 1 It has short-term effect.
 The benefit is It has long-term effect.
-The benefit is enjoyed for many years in future.
-2 Ilt occurs repeatedly.
+The benefit is enjoyed within one accounting period. enjoyed for many years in future.
+2 It occurs repeatedly.
 It is recurring and It does not occur again and again.
-It is nonrecurring and irregular in nature.
-3 1 It is shown in the Balance Sheet on the liability side.
+It is Regular in nature. nonrecurring and irregular in nature.
+3 It is shown in profit and loss account on It is shown in the Balance Sheet on the the credit side. liability side.
 4 It does not produce capital receipt.
 Capital receipt, when invested, produces revenue receipt e.g. when capital is invested by the owner, business gets revenue receipt (i.e. sale proceeds of goods etc.).
-5 of asset or liability.
-The capital receipt decreases the value of asset or increases the value of liability e.g. sale of a fixed asset, loan from bank etc.

-to be incurred for revenue receipt, e.g. Sometimes expenses of revenue nature are to be incurred for such receipt e.g. on obtaining loan 6 purchase of shares of a company is capital (a capital receipt) interest is paid until its expenditure but dividend repayment. received on shares is a revenue receipt.
+5 This does not increase or decrease the The capital receipt decreases the value of value of asset or liability. asset or increases the value of liability e.g. sale of a fixed asset, loan from bank etc. 6 Sometimes, expenses of capital nature Sometimes expenses of revenue nature are are to be incurred for revenue receipt, to be incurred for such receipt e.g. on e.g. purchase of shares of a company is obtaining loan (a capital receipt) interest is capital expenditure but dividend paid until its repayment. received on shares is a revenue receipt.